Evaluating Complex Queries on Streaming Graphs: Related Work

 \subsection{Stream Processing Systems}

 Early research on stream processing primarily adapt the relational model and its query operators to the streaming setting (e.g., STREAM ~\cite{abw02}, Aurora ~\cite{abadi2003}, Borealis ~\cite{cidr05_abadiabcchlmrrtxz05}).
 In contrast, modern Data Stream Processing Systems (DSPS) such as Storm ~\cite{toshniwal2014storm}, Heron \cite{sigmod15_kulkarni:2015}, Flink \cite{carbonekemht15} do not necessarily offer a full set of DBMS functionality.
 Existing literature (as surveyed by Hirzel et al. \cite{HirzelBBVSV18}) heavily focus on general-purpose systems and do not consider core graph querying functionality such as \textit{subgraph pattern matching} and \textit{path navigation}.

-Similarly, there has been a significant interest in RDF streams (e.g., stream reasoning \cite{komazec2012sparkwave, anicic2011ep}, data exchange \cite{calbimonte2017linked, mauri2016triplewave}).\footnote{\url{https://www.w3.org/community/rsp/wiki/Main_Page}} Some of the streaming RDF systems include SPARQL extensions for persistent query evaluation over RDF streams such as C-SPARQL \cite{barbieri2009c}, CQELS \cite{le2011native}, SPARQL$_{stream}$~\cite{calbimonte2010enabling} and W3C proposal RSP-QL \cite{dell2015towards}.
-These are the most similar to our problem setting.
-However, these RDF systems are designed for SPARQLv1.0 and cannot formulate path expressions such as RPQs that cover more than 99\% of all recursive queries abundantly found in massive Wikidata query logs {\cite{bonifati2019navigating}}.
-Furthermore, query processing engines of these systems do not employ incremental operators, except Sparkwave~\cite{komazec2012sparkwave} that focuses on stream reasoning.
-Our proposed framework supports complex graph patterns arising in existing graph query languages, including SPARQL v1.1 property paths, and introduces non-blocking operators that are optimized for streaming workloads.
+Existing work on streaming graph systems, by and large, target graph analytics workloads with little or no focus on graph querying functionalities on which we focus in this paper (e.g., STINGER ~\cite{ediger2012stinger}, GraphOne ~\cite{kumar2019graphone, kumar2020graphone}, GraphIn ~\cite{sengupta2016graphin}, GraphTau ~\cite{iyer2016time}, GraPu ~\cite{sheng2018grapu}, GraphBolt ~\cite{mariappan2019graphbolt}).
+The primary focus of these systems is to build and maintain a sequence of snapshots for iterative graph analytics workloads under a stream of updates.
+SPARQL extensions have also been proposed for persistent query processing over RDF streams (e.g., C-SPARQL \cite{barbieri2009c}, CQELS \cite{le2011native}, SPARQL$_{stream}$~\cite{calbimonte2010enabling} and RSP-QL \cite{dell2015towards}).
+These are the most similar to our setting, but they are designed for SPARQLv1.0 and cannot formulate path expressions such as RPQs that cover more than 99\% of all recursive queries found in massive Wikidata query logs {\cite{bonifati2019navigating}}.
+Also, query processors of these systems do not employ incremental operators, except Sparkwave~\cite{komazec2012sparkwave} that focuses on stream reasoning.
+Our proposed framework supports complex graph patterns arising in existing graph query languages, including SPARQL v1.1 property paths, and introduces non-blocking operators optimized for streaming workloads.